apbendi/bitsyspec/BITSY.md

 Despite having no boolean data type, Bitsy has three conditional statements:
 `IFP`, `IFZ`, and `IFN`.
 Each statement is followed by an expression, an optional `ELSE`, and a closing `END`.
-The statement proceeds based the evaluation of the expression provided after the first component of the conditional.
+The statement proceeds based the evaluation of the expression.

-An `IFP` statement evaluates the conditional block if the expression evaluates to a positive value.
-An `IFZ` statement evaluates the conditional block if the expression evaluates to exactly zero.
-An `IFN` statement evaluates the conditional block if the expression evaluates to a negative value.
+An `IFP` statement executes the conditional block if the expression evaluates to a positive value.
+An `IFZ` statement executes the conditional block if the expression evaluates to exactly zero.
+An `IFN` statement executes the conditional block if the expression evaluates to a negative value.

 ### Loops